 Each Fund intends to distribute all or substantially all of its net investment income monthly and net capital gains annually.
 Both distributions will be reinvested in shares of the Fund unless you elect to receive cash.
 Dividends from net investment income (including any excess of net short-term capital gain over net long-term capital loss) are taxable to investors as ordinary income, while distributions of net capital gain (the excess of net long-term capital gain over net short-term capital loss) are generally taxable as long-term capital gain, regardless of your holding period for the shares.
-Any dividends or capital gain distributions you receive from a Fund will normally be taxable to you when made, regardless of whether you reinvest dividends or capital gain distributions.
+Any dividends or capital gain distributions you receive from a Fund will normally be taxable to you when made, regardless of whether you reinvest dividends or capital gain distributions or receive them in cash.
+Each year each Fund will inform you of the amount and type of your distributions.
 IRAs and other qualified retirement plans are exempt from federal income taxation until retirement proceeds are paid out to the participant.